raspberrypilearning/mandala/en/step_2.md

 --- task ---

 Go to `My Blocks`{:class='block3myblocks'} and name your function (we have called it "pattern").
-Click "Add an Input" to create your first pattern requirement, called "repeat",
+Click "Add an Input" to create your first pattern requirement, or **parameter** called "repeat",

 ![](images/patternfunction)